Justifications for a Far More Equitable Distribution of Income and Wealth

 Quantifying the Effect of Commonly Inherited Knowledge in Wealth Creation

 In 1957, Robert Solow, Nobel Laureate in economics, wrote a landmark paper on economic growth.
-In it he detailed the role of knowledge and the resulting technology in economic performance improvements between 1909 and 1949.
+He detailed the role of knowledge and the resulting technology in economic performance improvements between 1909 and 1949.
 His conclusion: “Gross output per man-hour doubled … with 87.5 percent of the increase attributable to technical change and the remaining 12.5 percent to increased use of capital.”

 In 1775, the U.S. per-capita real GDP was $2,153 (2019 dollars), by 2019, it was over 27 times larger, $57,997.
 Accumulated knowledge and its impact on technology resulted in the massive increase in value of goods and services produced per hour by an average person today.
 The 27 GDP/capita ratio is an underestimate of the productivity gains because worker hours per capita are lower now than in 1775.
 So, more than 26/27 or 96% of the economic value we produce per hour results from knowledge advancements since 1775 and the capital required for the machinery or hardware to implement these advancements.